Dooders/Dooders/docs/Energy.md

 Energy is an measure of the ability to do work.
 A Dooder uses energy to move or perform actions.

+- Basic Energy: "free" energy that can be consumed by all higher level energies.
+- Agent Energy: energy that serves as an intermediary level where it consumes Basic Energy, but also can be consumed.
+This will give it predator-prey relationship with the Dooder agent.
+- Stored Energy: Energy that is locally bound in the environment that can be large but not infinite.

 ## Highlights

 * Used by dooders to move or perform actions